5exyGuy/altv-vchat/README.md

 ## License

-There's no license, so you can do whatever you want with the repository.
+There's no license, so you can do whatever you want with the source code.

 <p align="right">(<a href="#top">back to top</a>)</p>